CCEMGroupTCD/DARTassembler/docs/index.rst

 - :ref:`LigandFilters <ligandfilters>` :
     Assemble complexes with exactly defined sub-structures by applying advanced ligand filters for each binding site.

-**Your role:** DART is designed for researchers in chemistry.
+**Your role:** DART is designed for researchers.
 While you have to think about the chemistry yourself, DART will allow you to explore the chemical space you want with the ligands you need.

-If you use DART in your research, please cite the following paper:

-    Clarke, C., Sommer, T., Kleuker, F., García-Melchor, M. DART: Unlocking Coordination Chemistry Beyond the Cambridge Structural Database.
-Preprint at https://doi.org/10.26434/chemrxiv-2024-tljj9 (2024).

 .. figure:: /_static/homepage_picture.png
    :width: 90%